jmccuen/ThingworxPlotlyChartingSDK/README.md

     * Pan
     * Resize

-Many  of these items are the same across charts of all types, or are shared by several sub types of charts.
+Many of these items are the same across charts of all types, or are shared by several subtypes.
 When creating widgets in Thingworx, every new widget has to solve these problems again for themsevles.
-This causes a lot of boilerplate code, repetative code, large file size of the combined widget javascript file, difficulty in fixing bugs, difficulty in improving performance, difficulty in maintaining old charts or creating new charts, difficultly in implementing new features across charts, etc.
+This causes a lot of boilerplate code, repetition, large file size of the combined widget javascript files, and makes many things -- such as fixing bugs, improving performance, maintaining old charts, creating new charts, and implementing new features across charts -- very difficult.

 This SDK simplifies all of these things by putting common functionality in one place.
-Contained in this package is a widget extension with a common charting library -- plotly.js, a popular open-source MIT licensed library -- and two custom Thingworx wrapper libraries for the IDE and runtime, respectively.
+Contained in this package is a widget extension with a common charting library -- plotly.js, a popular open-source MIT licensed library -- and two custom Thingworx wrapper libraries for the IDE and Runtime, respectively.

 ## How to use